hyl317/IBDTimeSeries/README.md

 > If an error model is specified, it is important to set --minl_calc and --maxl_calc.
 This is because, with IBD length bias, shorter segments may be observed as longer segments (and analogously, longer segments may be observed as shorter).
 Therefore, it is necessary to consider a wider length range than the IBD length range actually used for inference (which is specified by --minl_infer and --maxl_infer).

+## Uncertainty in sampling time

+If you have a set of samples that cover a relatively large time span (e.g, 10 generations or equivalently ~300 years), you may use the correction procedure as described in Supplementary Note 3.
+Please note that this will significantly increase runtime.
+Currently you cannot directly specify the time range in the file that specifies the sample date (--date).
+You will need to first call the function inferVecNe_singlePop_MultiTP_withMask() with dryrun=True.
+The function will return a list of python objects, which are df_ibd, sampleCluster2id, dates, ch_len_dict, FP, R, POWER.
+You will use these returned obejcts to call the function inferVecNe_singlePop_MultiTP() and specify the time range via its argument timeBoundDict.
+This will then return the estimated Ne along with its confidence interval.